lynnfaraday/aresmush.com/tutorials/code/remove-field.md

 Now it's safe to remove the field from the code.

-> <i class="fa fa-info-circle"></i> **Tip:** If you forgot to nil out the field before you removed it from the code, just put it back temporarily.
-Run the commands above, then remove it for real.
+{% include tip.html content="If you forgot to nil out the field before you removed it from the code, just put it back temporarily.
+Run the commands above, then remove it for real." %}

 ## Errors During Restart